 Fuel up in the small towns

-Since the drive from east to west means a whole lot of highway miles, be gas-conscious and fuel up in small towns.
-Gas prices will likely be cheaper and you can avoid having to navigate the traffic of more major cities.
+Driving from east to west means a whole lot of highway miles, so be gas-conscious and make sure to fill up your tank in time.
+Fueling up in the small towns along the way has two major upsides- gas prices will likely be cheaper and you can avoid the traffic jams of more major cities.

 Pack to the long haul

-Your belongings will be spending a long time packed away, so be sure you use materials that can stand up to a week or two on the road.
-Bumps and turns will mean a lot of shifting around.
-Be sure dishes and fragile items are well-cushioned with no room for bumping into other things.
-Boxes designed for glasses, dishware, and specific pieces of furniture can help — and your movers may have crates for rent that will do the job well.
+Your belongings will probably be packed away for quite some time, so be sure to use materials that can stand up to a week or two on the road.
+A whole lot of shifting, bumping and turning goes on in the back of those big trucks, which means you need to take special care when packing anything fragile or delicate; use sturdy boxes and don’t skimp on the padding.
+Special boxes designed for glasses, dishware, and specific pieces of furniture can help — and your movers may have crates for rent that will do the job well.
+For more excellent packing advice visit this blog post.

 Take what you need with you

-Don’t forget that you only have 10 days after getting California residency to get a new license.
-That means once you register to vote, filing a homeowner’s tax exemption, or paying in-state tuition.
+- Don’t forget that you only have 10 days after getting California residency to get a new license.
 You also need to register your car in California, so be sure all emissions are up to the highest standard — California is strict, and Los Angeles even more so.

-If you’re moving for work purpose, you might be able to deduct your moving expenses.
-The IRS spells it out in detail, so keep your receipts for lodging and gas in case you can cash it all income tax time.
+- If you’re moving for work purposes, you might be able to deduct your moving expenses.
+The IRS spells it out in detail, so keep your receipts for lodging and gas for tax time.